 - Block the assets of senior Russian "political figures and oligarchs" identified by the Treasury Department pursuant to the Countering America's Adversaries Through Sanctions Act of 2017 (CAATSA), and prohibit those individuals from entering the United States.

 The imposition of these sanctions would be mandatory following an affirmative determination of Russian Government interference in a US election, whereas many of the sanctions envisioned in the EO (e.g., on the financial services, defense, energy, technology, and transportation sectors) are discretionary.
 Additionally, the DETER Act does not provide for any waiver of the sanctions.

 Proponents of the DETER Act have urged Congress to approve the legislation notwithstanding the issuance of the EO.
-The legislation is still in early stages in Senate Committees despite being introduced in January 2018, but has been the subject of recent hearings, suggesting that the legislation may be picking up momentum.
-Recent media reports suggest the Senate Judiciary Committee is prepared to begin the markup of the bill imminently, further indicating that the legislation may be progressing through Congress.
+The legislation is still in early stages in Senate Committees despite being introduced in January 2018, but was discussed during recent hearings on September 12, 2018 before the Senate Committee on Banking, Housing, and Urban Affairs, suggesting that the legislation may be picking up momentum.
+However, at this stage it is uncertain whether Congress will approve or even vote on the legislation.

 In the event of blocking designations and the imposition of other sanctions measures under the new EO, the number of US sanctions targets will increase.
 Such measures will place additional importance on screening transaction parties and their ownership structures for US sanctions risk.
 Failure to do so may result in non-compliance and could result in severe penalties for sanctions violations.

 1 The text of the Executive Order is available here: https://www.whitehouse.gov/presidential-actions/executive-order-imposing-certain-sanctions-event-foreign-interference-united-states-election

 2 US persons are defined to include US citizens and permanent residents, wherever located; entities organized under US law, including foreign branches; and any person located in the United States.